head-dump picoCTF 2025 Solution

 Misconfigured Spring Boot Actuator is one of the all-time greatest hits in real bug bounty work; the Web Challenges and Real-World Bug Patterns guide catalogs the same pattern alongside other server-side info-leak primitives.
 The Burp Suite for picoCTF guide explains the HTTP history filter and Repeater workflow that turn a Spring header leak into a one-minute solve.

-The API documentation lists Spring Boot Actuator routes. /heapdump returns a binary JVM snapshot - hundreds of megabytes of every live object, including any String fields the app holds.
+The Swagger UI at /api-docs lists all API routes, including /heapdump under the Diagnosing section.
+That endpoint returns a binary JVM snapshot - hundreds of megabytes of every live object, including any String fields the app holds.

 bash